Is it possible to lose your salvation?

 Or do you mean to ask if it’s possible for a person to once be saved and then, for varying reasons, be lost again?
 If so, yes.

 Now I first want to say this: It is of vital importance that you build doctrine on things that the Bible explicitly says–first.
 There are things the Bible states explicitly and there are things the Bible states implicitly.
 This is important to understand.
 Both the explicit and the implicit are important, but it should be obvious to us all the explicit statements should take precedence.
-And the reason for this is that implicit things are easier to misinterpreted.
+And the reason for this is that implicit things are easier to misinterpret.

 It’s also important to not allow preconceived theological notions affect the way you interpret scripture.
 Sometimes I run across scripture that challenges my currently held beliefs.
 In such cases, it’s important to allow them to challenge your beliefs.
 You shouldn’t just throw them out of the window immediately, but you should seriously consider what the scripture is saying and go from there.